algora-io/algora/priv/content/docs/workspace/custom-bot-messages.md

 ---
-title: "Customize bot message"
+title: "Custom bot messages"
 ---

-# Customize bot messages
+# Custom bot messages

 You can customize the bot messages as you wish!